Antony007/Qt-Http-Rest-File-Server/README.md

 A Http, REST and File server written using Qt C++.

-This project also uses the library/code from the below projects:
+This project uses the library/code from the below projects:

 - [QHttp](https://github.com/azadkuh/qhttp)
 - [DeathHandler](https://github.com/vmarkovtsev/DeathHandler)